pingcap/docs-cn/br/backup-and-restore-tool.md

 * `backup`: the sub-command of `br`.
 * `full`: the sub-command of `backup`.
 * `-s` (or `--storage`): the option that specifies the path where the backup files are stored.
-* `"local:///tmp/backup"`: the parameter of `-s`. `/tmp/backup` is the path in the local disk where the backup files are stored.
+* `"local:///tmp/backup"`: the parameter of `-s`. `/tmp/backup` is the path in the local disk where the backed up files of each TiKV node are stored.
 * `--pd`: the option that specifies the Placement Driver (PD) service address.
 * `"${PDIP}:2379"`: the parameter of `--pd`.

+> **Note:**
+>
+> - When the `local` storage is used, the backup data are scattered in the local file system of each node.
+>
+> - It is **not recommended** to back up to a local disk in the production environment because you **have to** manually aggregate these data to complete the data restoration.
+For more information, see [Restore Cluster Data](#restore-cluster-data).
+>
+> - Aggregating these backup data might cause redundancy and bring troubles to operation and maintenance.
+Even worse, if restoring data without aggregating these data, you can receive a rather confusing error message `SST file not found`.
+>
+> - It is recommended to mount the NFS disk on each node, or back up to the `S3` object storage.

 ### Sub-commands